EtchUK/Etch.OrchardCore.Gallery/README.md

 ## Compiling Assets

 To compile both css and javascript for front end and back end run `npm run build`.
-To compile and watch during devlopment run `npm run dev`.
+To compile and watch during devlopment run `npm run develop`.